 I thoroughly researched Reza Abedini's life and artistic process and compiled a moodboard of my favorite Abedini posters.

-Reza Abedini poster inspiration
+Reza Abedini posters

 Step #4: Ideation: "Graphic design is a kind of phoenix."
 I found this quote from one of Abedini's interviews.
-Immediately compelled by this beautiful metaphor, I knew I wanted to base my poster off of this sentiment.
+Immediately compelled by this beautiful metaphor, I knew I wanted to base my poster off of it.
 I also wanted to highlight Abedini's frequent use of texture, multilingual text, and Persian calligraphy.